 - 2012 Recruiting Class ranked #5 in the nation (collegeswimming.com)

 - 2011 Recruiting Class ranked #13 in the nation (collegeswimming.com)

 - 2013 Assistant Coach of the Year- Nomination- (collegeswimming.com)

-Mitch Dalton is entering his third season as the assistant coach of the Princeton men's swimming and diving team.
-In his first two seasons with the Tiger program, he has helped guide the men to a pair of Ivy League championships, while also generating a pair of highly touted recruiting classes.
+Mitch Dalton is entering his fifth season as the assistant coach of the Princeton men's swimming and diving team.
+In his first three seasons with the Tiger program, he helped guide the men to three straight Ivy League championships, while also generating a trio of highly touted recruiting classes.